-Mullins Water- Itman District water system serves a population of approximately 365 people.
-The supply is from a single well drilled into an abandoned coal mine.
-The well is pumped to provide an average daily production of about 122,330 gallons per day.
-The Coal Mine Areas consist of areas where the underground mining of coal has occurred and leaving an underground void that will function as a ground water drain for all of the permeable rocks above it.
+The RMS PSD water system serves a population of approximately 2030 people.
+The supply is from three (3) wells.
+The wells are pumped to provide an average daily production of about 204,600 gallons per day.
+The Coal Mine Areas consist of areas where underground mining of coal has occurred leaving an underground void that will function as a ground water drain for all of the permeable rocks above it.
 The mines may store a large quantity of water or may deplete surrounding ground water for an entire area if the mine is draining freely.

-The estimated land area (approximately 262.5 acres) that contributes water to the well is depicted in the attached map as the Source Water Protection Area (SWPA).
+The estimated land area (approximately 190.6 acres) that contributes water to the well is depicted in the attached map as the Source Water Protection Area (SWPA).
 The SWAP program's consultant, Gannett Fleming, used a modified volumetric flow equation with hydrogeologic mapping to determine the source water protection area (delineation).
 Groundwater flow was determined from structural geology of coalmine maps where applicable.
 Mine maps and USGS 7.5 minute topographic maps were used in this process as well.